kenyawebs/studio_tests/README.md

 3.  **Install dependencies**: `npm install`
 4.  **Run the development server**: `npm run dev`

-For testing, please see the detailed instructions in `TESTING.md`.
+For email setup, see the instructions in `EMAIL_SETUP.md`.